-Since then, it has been fantastic to see the Welsh Liberal Democrat Minister for Education, Kirsty Williams AM, implement the Diamond Reforms - a radical improvement to student finance for Welsh students!
+Since then, it has been fantastic to see the Welsh Liberal Democrat Minister for Education, Kirsty Williams MS, implement the Diamond Reforms - a radical improvement to student finance for Welsh students!

 Understanding that living costs are one of the biggest worries for students, the new system provides a maintenance allowance (of grants and loans) equal to the national living wage.
 Every Welsh student will also get a new yearly grant of £1,000 on top of loans and grants resulting in over £8,000 per year in living cost support.

 We were particularly thrilled to see this funding extending to part-time degrees as well, resulting in a 35% increase in part-time study in the first year under the new system, as well as the introduction of student finance for postgraduate study!